ivanreese/visual-programming-codex/implementations.md

   * [HN Discussion](https://news.ycombinator.com/item?id=15681379)

+### Cornell Program Synthesizer
+* Paper by Tim Teitelbaum and Thomas Reps: [The Cornell program synthesizer: a syntax-directed programming environment](https://dl.acm.org/citation.cfm?id=358755) — "Programs are not text; they are hierarchical compositions of computational structures and should be edited, executed, and debugged in an environment that consistently acknowledges and reinforces this viewpoint.
+The Cornell Program Synthesizer demands a structural perspective at all stages of program development.
+Its separate features are unified by a common foundation: a grammar for the programming language.
+Its full-screen derivation-tree editor and syntax-directed diagnostic interpreter combine to make the Synthesizer a powerful and responsive interactive programming tool."

 ### [DeepUI](https://deepui.io)
 * Inspired by [Stop Drawing Dead Fish](reflections.md#stop-drawing-dead-fish)
 * On [Twitter](https://twitter.com/DeepUINews)

+### DRAKON
+* [Wikipedia](https://en.wikipedia.org/wiki/DRAKON): "The language provides a uniform way to represent flowcharts of any complexity that are easy to read and understand."

 ### Duangle Prototypes: Noodles, Conspire